To You All

-To You All is the second studio album by the Swiss hard rock band Krokus, released on 29 April 1977 through Schnoutz Records.
+To You All is the second studio album by the Swiss hard rock band Krokus, released in 1977, through Schnoutz.

 The line-up of Krokus changed radically from their debut album as founding members Chris von Rohr and Tommy Kiefer were joined by Fernando von Arb, Jürg Naegeli, and Freddy Steady, previously active as a trio under the name Montezuma.
 It was the first album to feature the Krokus logo on the cover and their first video clip was shot for "Highway Song".
 To You All had limited success in Switzerland.